aedwards3-glitch/CSI-4130-5130-Artificial-Intelligence/README.md

 # Prediction Task

-The prediction task is formulated as a **binary classification problem**.
+The prediction task is formulated as a binary classification problem.
 For every passenger in the test dataset, the model must output one of two possible values:
 0 = passenger did not survive
 1 = passenger survived

 ---